Loading IndicatorLoading Indicator

 Photo: Shutterstock

-At a National Assembly forum on crypto taxation on May 7, the Ministry of Economy and Finance said it will launch its electronic system for taxing gains and lending income from virtual assets on Jan.
-1 as planned.
-The ministry took a firm line, saying there is no longer any justification for postponing the tax given the need for fairness with labor and business income.
+At a National Assembly forum on virtual-asset taxation on May 7, the Ministry of Economy and Finance said it will launch its tax system for income from the transfer and lending of virtual assets as planned on Jan.
+1. The ministry took a firm line, saying there is no justification for further postponement given tax equity with other types of income, including wages and business income.

-Under the plan, income exceeding the basic deduction of 2.5 million won ($1,800) will be taxed at a flat 22% rate, including local income tax.
-The income will be classified as “other income,” so investors will not be allowed to carry forward losses to offset gains in later years.
+Under the tax plan taking effect next year, income above the basic deduction of $1,800 will be subject to a flat 22% tax rate, including local income tax.
+The income will be classified as "other income," meaning investors will not be allowed to carry forward losses to offset gains in future years.

-The ministry also rejected criticism that taxing only crypto would be too harsh.
-Stocks are already taxed in some cases, including for major shareholders and unlisted shares, it said, arguing there is no basis for exempting virtual assets alone.
-It also defended the “other income” classification, saying the 22% flat rate can be more favorable for high earners than other income categories subject to a comprehensive income tax rate of as much as 45%.
+The finance ministry also pushed back against criticism that taxing only crypto would be excessive.
+It said stocks are already taxed in some cases, including holdings by major shareholders and unlisted shares, and that there is no reason virtual assets alone should be exempt.
+On complaints over the "other income" classification, the ministry said the flat 22% rate could actually be more favorable for high earners than other categories, such as capital gains, where the top comprehensive income tax rate reaches 45%.

-The National Tax Service, which will handle administration of the levy, is also speeding up preparations.
-Park Jung-yeol, director-general of individual taxpayer services at the agency, said at a recent briefing that officials are preparing to begin accepting income filings from May 2028.
-The agency also plans to complete this year a legislative notice covering taxation standards for newer transaction types beyond simple trading, including decentralized finance, staking and airdrops.
+The National Tax Service, which will handle administration of the tax, is also stepping up preparations.
+Park Jung-yeol, head of the agency’s individual taxpayer bureau, said at a recent briefing that authorities are preparing to begin accepting income tax filings in May 2028.
+The agency also plans to complete this year a legislative pre-notice on rules covering taxation standards for newer transaction types, including decentralized finance, staking and airdrops, in addition to simple trading.

-With tax authorities reiterating their intention to press ahead next year, attention has shifted to the ruling party, which holds the key to any amendment of the tax law.
-Within the Democratic Party, some voices have argued that the tax should take effect on schedule without another delay.
+With tax authorities reaffirming their intention to press ahead next year, the focus has shifted to the ruling party, which holds the key to any revision of tax law.
+Within the Democratic Party, some voices are calling for implementation as scheduled without another delay.

 The Democratic Party has yet to adopt an official position.
-Industry participants say its final stance now matters even more because the People Power Party has adopted abolishing crypto taxation as its party line.
+Industry participants say its final stance has become even more important after the People Power Party adopted abolition of the crypto tax as party policy.

-An official at the Democratic Party’s Digital Asset Task Force said the issue has moved beyond lawmakers on the National Assembly’s political affairs and finance committees and become a party-level matter, making it difficult for individual lawmakers to comment freely.
-In the end, the official said, the voices of party leaders, including the policy chief, will be key to determining the party’s final position.
+An official at the Democratic Party’s digital asset task force said the matter is no longer one for digital-asset lawmakers on the National Assembly’s Political Affairs Committee and Strategy and Finance Committee, but a party-level issue.
+That has made it difficult for individual lawmakers to speak freely, the official said.
+Ultimately, the voices of senior leaders, including the policy chief, will be decisive in determining the party’s position.

 Doohyun Hwang